bw0rth/pync/docs/source/examples/remote-command-exec.rst

       from pync import pync
       pync('-l localhost 8000')

-2. On another console, create the reverse shell to connect back to our server:
+2. On another console, connect back to our server and execute the shell:

 .. tab:: Unix